shmshrivastava/fuber/README.md

 This project is generated using [Luminus](https://luminusweb.com/) version "3.85"

+## Live app

+This app is deployed on heroku and is live at https://fuber-shm.herokuapp.com/

 ## About

 This is a clojure based web application for managing cabs and rides.